YatesyTea/DspTrain/documents/meetingNotes.md

          1. In this case would be max protein.
          2. If using existing ratios would be a rules based system.
 4. Put current prepwork onto github and give link to haixia.

+# Meeting 3

+Ethics, over handling of food prefernces/ allergies.
+Message Ben for this.
+Section 3.2 -  Now we should have some plan.
+Declare privacy of data, add to ethics list.

+Usage of Docker

+* Easier for us to manage packages and testing

+Haixia suggests you don't need docker.
+Even in company it's only used for testing.
+Put up onto rented server.

+Experience with docker for cv.

+Since we're not decided what framework to go, not good to make framework yet.

+Advantages with django:

+Provides default text box.
+Quite Organised
+Don't have to create some default parts of django apps Remember text similarities.

+Response on different repos:

+> If using different envs then use different repos, otherwise just use the same one.

+## Goal For Next Week (or Two)

+Search for templates for Django.
+Look for the most information on them.

+Plan database and send to Haixia.

+Extras
+	3 word vector
+	known queries
+	bird algorithm
+	GA optimisation of stuff

+Make a big overview (generic) of how the system will be formed.

+Design a generic workflow.
+Try to finish first page of frontend and test it (first week of December).
+Remind about ethics form (send email to Haixia).

+# Meeting 4

+Work on a bit of writeup, and project work each week.

+References to peer reviewed, there's no strict restriction on non-peer though.

+25% is motivation and lit review.

+Finding a latex template to use within the project report.

+New ethics form may be more useful for me.

+Use Github, Jira, Or Trello

+Focus on creation of recipes for people with diabetes etc.

+In terms of detailed plan first page front and abckedn, please enable login w/ facebook account. - check ethics.

+First page -

+> Log in, new account.
+>
+> Do encryption (SHA 256)

+For backend please draft user table (more info required?)

+Database design - look at KB ai.

+Put all planning in 1 file.

+All resources in a folder in file dir.

+Don't cc in Ben for initial questions.